jamiefitches/CBSA/README.md

 - /RunConfig/

-Note that where there are options for (season), (year) and (radiator_orientation), the user will need to specify these based on the data sets under study.
+Note that options for (season), (year) and (radiator_orientation), will need to be specified by the user based on the data sets under study.

 Also note that the naming convention used for (season) is that Spring = Jan-Jun and Fall = Jul-Dec.